Click on any graphic for a larger image

 Alternatively, a copy of the SBC_Blank_Team.xls can be used.

 If you already have your Team Worksheet configured from a previous season, the New Season command can be used to set it up for a new season or tournament.
 This command will preserve the player names in the roster and teams in the standings.

 Each player in the active roster has their own detailed stats page.
 Players in the expansion roster appear in a composite page.
 The expansion roster title can be renamed as desired (e.g.: Reserves, Substitutes, Alternates, Drive-By's, etc.).
 The number of players in either roster is unlimited.

 Roster modifications and maintenance can be made via the other commands in the Rosters menu.
 The Transfer Player command allows players and their stats to be moved to/from the active and expansion rosters as desired.
 The Merge Players command allows the stats from two different players to be combined into a single player entry.

 The game scoresheet is the source for the batting statistics for each game.
 In Expanded Commands mode, game stats can be imported from a number of mobile stats apps.

 The drag bar will indicate whether this is a new entry for this player/game selection or an update to existing stats.
 The dialog is constructed for rapid entry of the player statistics with the fields in the same order as found in most scoresheets.
 The values will be sanity-checked to catch most data entry errors.

 After the stats have been entered/updated, the SBC will prompt the user for the next player in alphabetical sequence.
-The user may choose to go to a different player/game entry as desired.
+The user may choose to go to a different player/game entry at any time as desired.

 A number of popular apps exist on the market to capture game statistics on mobile and desktop devices.
 The SBC currently supports the following formats:

 Game statistics are exported from the mobile app into a file.
 The actual export procedure varies by the app.